-Web DLP and the Threats dashboard with Web Security Gateway Anywhere forensics data in the Threats dashboard and data loss prevention (DLP) over Web channels such as HTTP, HTTPS, FTP, and FTP over HTTP.
-(A full Data Security deployment can extend Web DLP to include channels such as mobile devices, removable media, and printers.
-For a complete description of Websense Data Security, visit the Data Security product page at www.websense.com.)
+When TRITON AP-WEB is deployed with the Web DLP module, capabilities include forensics data in the Threats dashboard and data loss prevention (DLP) over Web channels such as HTTP, HTTPS, FTP, and FTP over HTTP.
+(A full TRITON AP-DATA deployment can extend data loss prevention to include channels such as mobile devices, removable media, and printers.
+For a complete description of TRITON AP-DATA, visit the Products page at www.websense.com.)